runzeeee/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

-The display needs to be placed horizontally to display as many numbers as possible。
+1.The display needs to be placed horizontally to display as many numbers as possible.

+2.Number keys should be large enough and spaced widely to avoid accidental wrong touches.

 Build a cardbord prototype of your design.